Increasing traffic with Bing Advertising

 What are the differences?

-But is Bing worth it?
+Is Bing PPC worth it?

 With Microsoft’s update to Windows 10 in 2015, Bing has become the default search engine of the operating system.
 This ease of access from the operating system’s desktop, combined with Microsoft’s 20% stake in the US search engine market, means Bing Ads is a worthy choice for PPC (pay per click) advertising – especially if you’re targeting a US audience.